tournament-js/tournament/doc/base.md

  - One tournament mutator - `.score`
   - One common way of doing statistics/tracking progress

 Each tournament implementation inherits from a common base class.
 A large amount of logic can be shared because only rules are different.
-This `Base` class is exported for other tournament implementors, and is documented herein.
+This base class is exported for other tournament implementors, and is documented herein.

 In this document: